 In addition to Appleby’s comment about redesigned applications for HANA running much better not being true, this puts the application behind in a way making it subordinate to the database.

 Why should companies accept this dynamic?
-In fact, the most important dynamic in application development today is microservices, which use specialized databases, rather than one “Swiss Army Knife” database as proposed by SAP, Oracle, IBM, and Microsoft.
-Appleby is pushing HANA as the basis for a new application infrastructure, when in fact HANA is really a monolithic database.
+The most important dynamic in application development today is microservices, which use specialized databases, rather than one “Swiss Army Knife” database as proposed by SAP, Oracle, IBM, and Microsoft.
+Appleby is pushing HANA as the basis for a new application infrastructure, when in fact, HANA is a monolithic database.

-HANA does make major dislocations in the applications that work on top of it, but the problem is that it pays off very little even if the application were re-coded to work specifically with HANA.
+HANA does make significant dislocations in the applications that work on top of it.
+But the problem is that it pays off very little even if the application were re-coded to work specifically with HANA.